akhil27051999/My-DevOps-Notes/Linux and Networking/Computer-Networks-Notes.md

 # 🌐 DevOps Networking: Commands, Concepts, and Scripts

-Below is a comprehensive breakdown of fundamental networking concepts that every DevOps or Observability Engineer should understand deeply.
-These concepts are not only crucial in interviews but also for designing, debugging, and maintaining robust systems in production environments.

 ## 1. OSI Model (7 Layers)

 The OSI (Open Systems Interconnection) model is a conceptual framework used to understand and standardize how different networking protocols interact in a network.